seanpmaxwell/inserturlparams/README.md

 - For search-params, arrays and primitives are allowed: arrays can only contain primitives and will be join by `,`.
 Empty strings/arrays and `undefined` will be skipped but `null` will still be included.
-- If you want to append search-params but not any path-params, pass an empty string `''` for the path-params argument.
-- There is also an additional `appendSearchParams()` function if you want to append some additional search-params to an existing formatted url for whatever reason.

 #### Sample code: